Jump to:

 Imaging

-According to New Zealand Guidelines group, plain radiography of shoulder should be ordered when there is a high suspicion for fracture, a dislocated shoulder in someone older than 40 years of age, or when surgery is considered.30 Suggested plain radiography views include anterior-posterior, axillary, and supraspinatus outlet used to examine alignment and degenerative changes about the shoulder.
+Indications for plain radiography of shoulder include shoulder trauma, bony tenderness, restricted range of motion, instability, AC joint injury, suspected arthritis, and non-traumatic shoulder pain.20 Suggested plain radiography views include anterior-posterior, axillary, and supraspinatus outlet used to examine alignment and degenerative changes about the shoulder.
 A common finding on plain AP radiograph with a large supraspinatus tear is a high riding humerus.
 Ultrasound may be utilized to diagnose rotator cuff and biceps tendon pathology, having the advantage of being quick, noninvasive, dynamic and inexpensive.
-Ultrasound evaluation of RCTs are best done in both long and short axis to best identify the type of lesion in this manner.
-A limitation to ultrasound is its diagnostic accuracy and that it is operator dependent.8 Magnetic resonance imaging (MRI) may be used to diagnose full thickness RCTs and is necessary for evaluation of the proximal long head of bicep tendon as it inserts on labrum which cannot be assessed with Ultrasound.
+Ultrasound evaluation of RCTs is best done in both long and short axis to best identify the type of lesion in this manner.
+A limitation to ultrasound is its diagnostic accuracy and that it is operator dependent.21 Magnetic resonance imaging (MRI) may be used to diagnose full thickness RCTs and is necessary for evaluation of the proximal long head of bicep tendon as it inserts on labrum which cannot be assessed with Ultrasound.
 MRI arthrography of the shoulder is the criterion standard performed when there is clinical suspicion of a full thickness RCT and/or a labral tear or post-operative complications.
-In one retrospective study, US identified rotator cuff tears with a sensitivity of 0.88 and specificity of 0.89 in comparison to MRI which had a sensitivity of 0.91 and specificity of 0.84.19 Therefore, US is an important imaging modality to evaluate for RTC tears and pathology prior to obtaining an MRI.19
+US and MRI studies vary but in general have a high specificity for diagnosing complete RCTs and either modality may be used.
+However, expert opinion suggests if continued symptoms after US examination and treatment, then obtaining a MRI is warranted.22

 Supplemental assessment tools